 There are a lot of things you need to consider: Which degree should you get?
 Which license?
 What type of nurse should you become?
 It can be pretty overwhelming.
 That's why we've put together this guide covering everything you need to know about becoming a nurse.

 Ready to get started?
-Just keep reading or jump to the section that interests you most with the links below:
+Just keep reading, or jump to the section that interests you most using the links below:

 - Nursing License